basemkhirat/dotapp-framework/manual/response.md

 # Response

-DotApp response object is the express response object with adding some methods to simplify code usage.
+DotApp response object is the express response object with adding more functions.

 Assume we have a controller `controllers/HomeController.js` where we can access the response object.